 export DISABLE_NEPTUNE_LOGGING=true

 This converts your code to Pluto-only mode without requiring any code changes.
-All Neptune API calls will be intercepted and redirected to Pluto.
+All Neptune Scale API calls will be intercepted and redirected to Pluto.